techfixpros/PDDuino/README.md

 * Doesn't work with TEENY. (hangs)

-* File transfers don't work with TpddTool.py .<br>
+* File transfers don't work with TpddTool.py .
 Seems to be due to mis-matches in handling the space-padding in the filenames?
+Problem may be at least partly in TpddTool.py

 * Some kind of working directory initial/default state issue, which affects Ultimate Rom II loading DOS100.CO on the fly.
 If you have DOS100.CO in ram, then UR-2 works all the time, because it will use that copy if available.